TikTok's 'Cold Girl' Makeup Got My Skin The Most Compliments

 Advertisement

 My lips are always pretty dry, more so in the autumn and winter.
-I needed something moisturising and so I settled on Violette_FR Bisou Balm in Sucette, £29, which is a beautiful, buildable lipstick meets velvety balm.
-If you have less to spend, Revlon ColorStay Matte Lite Crayon in Lifted, £9.99, is a close shade match.
+I needed something moisturising and so I settled on Violette_FR Bisou Balm in Sucette, which is a beautiful, buildable lipstick meets velvety balm.
+An alternative for Aussies is the Revlon ColorStay Matte Lite Crayon in Lifted, $12.47, which is a close shade match.
 Making like Jessica, I daubed the lipstick into the centre of my lips and just above for a frosty, just-bitten effect, then tapped some pearlescent highlighter in the corners of my eyes and just underneath to dial up the iciness, plus a little mascara.

 To my surprise, I was really into the final result.
 The heaped-on blush made me look bright and refreshed — exactly how I feel after a long walk.
 It was such a cute and pretty makeup look that it earned me a handful of compliments throughout the day: once on Zoom and twice IRL.
 "Fresh", "healthy" and "youthful" were the words used to describe my skin, which can often look sallow and dull in cold weather.